Connector Accounts have two primary functions.

-When two Interledger nodes (two ILP Routers, for example) enter into an account arrangement (sometimes called a Peering Relationship), each Router will construct a unique identifier to track the relationship for itself.
+When two Interledger nodes (two ILP Connectors, for example) enter into an account arrangement (sometimes called a Peering Relationship), each Connector will construct a unique identifier to track the relationship for itself.
 This implementation calls this identifier an

 Using account Ids, a Connector can correlate each details about the relationship using three different primitives (described below).

 Account object because Connectors must be able to support ultra-high packet throughput, and using a single domain-model object would likely not scale well for all use-cases that a Connector must fulfill.

 AccountsSettings object tracks all information necessary for the Connector to describe an account.
 This includes minimum and balance thresholds, link information, and information about about the underlying asset for the account (i.e., the asset

 This data is typically stored in a durable data-store, and loaded at various times in a performant yet as-needed basis by the Connector.
 In general, account information is highly cacheable using local-caches with relatively short timeouts (which works well-enough across a cluster) so this type of information can easily live in a typical RDBMS.
 See Connector Persistence for more details around supported datastores.

 This implementation currently supports Bilateral Balance Tracking to track balances for each account.